 Dr Ellie Cannon

-2018 has seen Dr Ellie publish her second book: 'Is Your Job Making You Ill?' which hit number two in the Amazon book charts.
-Her first book, 'Keep Calm, The New Mum's Manual' released in 2014 is still applauded as number 1 for first time parents by The Independent and Vogue, and most recently was recommended by The Sun in a feature of 7 “classics we should all read”.
+2018 saw Dr Ellie publish her second book: 'Is Your Job Making You Ill?' which hit number two in the Amazon book charts.
+Her first book, 'Keep Calm: The New Mum's Manual' released in 2014 is still applauded as number 1 for first time parents by The Independent and Vogue, and was even recommended by The Sun in a feature of 7 “classics we should all read”.
 With a foreword by Jools Oliver, it is the perfect antidote to guilt-inducing parenting guides and competitive mums.
 Ellie is now regularly quoted in the parenting media with her expertise featuring in Mother & Baby and Boots Parenting magazines.

-Ellie is the current resident GP for the Mail on Sunday, Mailonline, NetDoctor and Best magazine.
+Ellie is the resident GP for the Mail on Sunday, Mail online, and writes regularly for Best and Boots Magazine as their resident GP.
 She is widely quoted in the popular media on health matters and was featured in an article in Good Housekeeping as one of Britain's ‘Top 25 Female Doctors’.
 Professor Brian Cox tweeted that her Daily Mail article on the MMR vaccine was a “science communications triumph.”

 Dr Ellie's TV career started on BBC1, as the in-house medical expert on The Secret Tourist.
 She also appeared as the GP on Sky Living's documentary Slave to Food as well as BBC1's Long Live Britain and was one of the key medical experts on two Channel 4's primetime health shows, Health Freaks, and Doctor In Your House.
 Most recently Ellie has been working with the Tonight team on ITV1.

-Ellie is a charity ambassador for Meningitis Now and Pancreatic Cancer Action advocating for them both in the media and in parliament.
+Ellie is a charity ambassador for Save The Children, Meningitis Now and Pancreatic Cancer Action advocating for them both in the media and in parliament.

 In 2015, she was invited to give evidence to the All Party Parliamentary Group on Body image.
 She has been invited to become a Champion of Choice for the British Pregnancy Advisory Service for broadcasting which they believe "tackles misinformation masquerading as science.”